OUT OF TROUBLE

 Any athlete who thinks he has done it all by himself is mistaken.
-It takes years of coaching, trainers, sometimes doctors, and other players on the team, to achieve success.
+It takes years of coaching, trainers, sometimes doctors, and other team players to achieve success.
 Players need to stand together, and any success they have is shared.
 For a Christian, it is impossible to have any success without God.
 We must rely on each other and our relationship with God for our lives to truly have meaning.
 God made us, and He wants to help us reach our full potential.
-Are you trusting in God?
+What areas are you learning to trust in?

 1 Chronicles 28:1-29:30